VictoriaMetrics/VictoriaMetrics/docs/vmgateway.md

 <img alt="vmgateway" src="vmgateway-overview.jpeg">

-`vmgateway` is a proxy for the Victoria Metrics Time Series Database (TSDB).
+`vmgateway` is a proxy for the VictoriaMetrics Time Series Database (TSDB).
 It provides the following features:

 * Rate Limiter
   * Based on cluster tenant's utilization, it supports multiple time interval limits for both the ingestion and retrieval of metrics
 * Token Access Control
-  * Supports additional per-label access control for both the Single and Cluster versions of the Victoria Metrics TSDB
+  * Supports additional per-label access control for both the Single and Cluster versions of the VictoriaMetrics TSDB
   * Provides access by tenantID in the Cluster version
   * Allows for separate write/read/admin access to data